-- 5.2.2.
-The activated system shall detect a vehicle driving beside and if necessary adjust speed and/or the lateral position of the vehicle within its lane as appropriate.
-[038] - 5.2.3.
+- 5.2.
+Dynamic driving task - 5.2.1.
+The activated system shall keep the vehicle inside its lane of travel and ensure that the vehicle does not cross any lane marking.
+The system shall aim to keep the vehicle in a stable lateral position inside the lane of travel to avoid confusing other road users. - 5.2.2.
+The activated system shall detect a vehicle driving beside as defined in paragraph 7.1. and if necessary adjust speed and/or the lateral position of the vehicle within its lane as appropriate. - 5.2.3.
 The activated system shall control the speed of the vehicle. - 5.2.3.1.
-The maximum speed up to which the system is permitted to operate is 60 km/h.[039] - 5.2.3.2.
+The maximum speed up to which the system is permitted to operate is 60 km/h - 5.2.3.2.
 The activated system shall adapt the vehicle speed to infrastructural and environmental conditions (e.g. narrow curve radii, inclement weather). - 5.2.3.3.
 The activated system shall detect the distance to the next vehicle in front as defined in paragraph 7.1. and shall adapt the vehicle speed in order to avoid collision.